Daniel Pink On The Power Of Regret

 One of the things I love about my conversation with Daniel Pink is that it began with curiosity about a subject many people view as negative or discouraging — and led to a place of hope.

-That is what I try to create in these Wavemaker Conversations newsletters: a place where curiosity meets hope.
+That is what I try to create with these Wavemaker Conversations: a place where curiosity meets hope.

 Michael Schulder: From a Researcher at ABC News; To a Writer at The MacNeil-Lehrer Newshour on PBS; To my five years as a Writer for Peter Jennings at ABC World News Tonight; And 17 years as a Senior Executive Producer at CNN.